 The graduate certificate in integrative health is designed for healthcare professionals desiring graduate study of evidence-based integrated approaches to health promotion, disease prevention, and treatment.
 Please note that this certificate is not designed to prepare practitioners in any given modality.
-For more information, contact Dr. Donald McCown, 610-436-2267; fax, 610-436-2860; or e-mail, dmccown@wcupa.edu.
+For more information, contact Dr. Donald McCown, 610-436-2267 or email: dmccown@wcupa.edu.